Being treated with chemotherapy

 The line or port will have to be flushed using a syringe and a small amount of fluid.
-This usually needs to be done a few times a week to keep it working and stop it getting blocked.
-You or your parents will be taught how to do it at home, or a district nurse can come and do it.
+This usually needs to be done once a week to keep it working and stop it getting blocked.
+You or your family may be taught how to do it at home, or a district nurse can come and do it.

 You’ll be able to have showers or baths, but make sure you keep your skin dry in the area where the tube goes in.
-Your nurse will give you waterproof covers to stop it getting wet.
+Your nurse will give you advice on how to stop it getting wet.

 You’ll also need to be able to recognise if anything’s wrong with your line or port, so that any possible problems can be picked up early and treated.